Jonathanpangkey/Redis_URL_Shortener/README.md

    - The shortened URL will be displayed below the form.
    - Click the shortened URL to be redirected to the original URL.

-### Backend Components

-- **UrlShortenerApplication.java**: Main class to run the Spring Boot application.
-- **UrlShortenerController.java**: REST controller to handle URL shortening and redirection.
-- **UrlShortenerService.java**: Service class to handle the business logic for URL shortening.
-- **UrlRequest.java**: Class to create an object that represent URL request payloads.
-- **CorsConfig.java**: Handling the cors configuration.

-### Frontend Components

-- **index.html**: Main HTML file with the form for URL input.
-- **style.css**: Basic CSS for styling the frontend.
-- **app.js**: JavaScript to handle form submission and interaction with the backend.